ishtails/genesis-react/README.md

 - **Styling**: TailwindCSS v4 with shadcn/ui components
 - **Tooling**: Zod for validation, shadcn/ui for components, motion for animations, TanStack Query for server state, Zustand for client state
 - **Security**: Environment configuration, rate limiting, logging, error handling, and more

+_Note: You might have noticed the `dist` folder in the repo, which is the output of the build process.
+This is intentional, and the server won't run (even with `bun dev`) without it.
+(This is a known issue and will be fixed in the future)_